BlueBlazin/thislang/README.md

 11. `print`: a debug method that logs the `JSObject` instead of its string representation.

 NOTE: the implementations are roughly similar to their JS equivalents.

+## Not implemented

+1. Arrow functions
+2. Object and Array destructuring
+3. Class syntax
+4. and lots more

 ## Bugs